 PRVM 861.
 Leadership in Public Health.
 3 Hours.

-This course is designed to enhance and develop leadership knowledge, skills, and competencies vital to develop change strategies, which will impact public health workforce in Kansas.
-This will also be achieved by specifically addressing the core functions (assessment, policy and assurance) of public health workers as well as the national Healthy People 2010 objectives.
+This course is designed to enhance and develop leadership knowledge, skills, and competencies vital to engage stakeholders and develop change strategies, which will impact public health efforts and its workforce in Kansas.
+This will also be achieved by students learning about their leadership strengths, how to identify and apply leadership principles including in systems work and negotiations.
+These skills apply to the core functions (assessment, policy and assurance) of public health and to public health leader's role as health strategist for their organization, community, region or state.
 LEC.

 PRVM 862.
 Terrorism, Emergency Preparedness and Response.
 3 Hours.

 Through lectures, tabletop exercises, and invited speakers, the course content will include the following topics: terminology and core competencies, public health infrastructure, collaboration and communication, roles and responsibilities, psychological effects of terrorism, agricultural and zoonotic bioterrorism, law enforcements and public health, epidemiology of BT diseases (including agent specific lectures), burn injuries, risk communication, Strategic National Stockpile (SNS), National Incident Management System (NIMS), public health law as related to bioterrorism, and public health laboratory response related to bioterrorism.
 LEC.

 PRVM 863.
 Health Disparities in Public Health.
 3 Hours.